 Here’s what to expect: advertisers get to bid on keywords they decide are best according to their business or advertisements.
 When users type in words during a commercial search, Google then determines the relevance of your keyword to the input and displays your ads accordingly.

 3. Content is still king.
-Take it seriously & make it a priority.
+Take it seriously.

 Content marketing creates opportunities to broadcast value more than sales-driven pitches.
 You can tell how well-received your content is when visitors stay on your website for additional education instead of bouncing out within seconds.